It’s only natural to seek guidance for your spiritual journey. We’ve put together a learner’s guide on “how to find a spiritual teacher.”

-- They use previous user “feedback” and endorsements to sell their services
+- They use previous user “feedback” and endorsements to sell their services.

-- Not being able to articulate precisely how they will teach you what you want to learn
+- Not being able to articulate precisely how they will teach you what you want to learn.

-- Looking for “long-term” commitment to follow “them”
+- Looking for “long-term” commitment to follow “them.”

-- Must attend classes you don’t need
+- You must attend classes you don’t need.

-- They cannot offer one-on-one instruction because they have too many followers
+- They cannot offer one-on-one instruction because they have too many followers.

-- They want you to a package of expensive courses costing thousands of dollars (Mindspring, Scientology, etc.)
+- They want you to a package of expensive courses costing thousands of dollars (Mindspring, Scientology, etc.).

 Take notice of those who are seeking to become a celebrity.
 Make sure you find a teacher or guru interested in teaching tools.
 You don’t want a teacher that wants to make disciples.
 The best teachers know the subject matter and are equally skilled at teaching.
 Someone who knows a lot but can’t help you learn it won’t do you any good.
-Someone skilled at teaching but not familiar with the subject matter will also waste your time.
+Someone skilled at teaching but unfamiliar with the subject matter will also waste your time.

 If the teacher can’t or won’t teach what you need now, leave and find someone who can.
 The pattern for your spiritual journey will probably cycle between three main modes: you learn or awaken a new gift, you use the new gift, and it transforms your awareness, then you become inspired to share this tool and learn more.
-It’s the pattern Joseph Campbell talks about in his book The Hero’s Journey (2).
+It’s the pattern Joseph Campbell discusses in his book The Hero’s Journey (2).

 Avoid Joining a Religion